 Burneyville is a tiny town located in the state of Oklahoma.
 With a population of 815 people and just one neighborhood, Burneyville is the 252nd largest community in Oklahoma.

-Burneyville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burneyville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burneyville is a town of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Burneyville who work in management occupations (13.94%), personal care services (9.39%), and office and administrative support (8.79%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Burneyville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Burneyville has few renters and college students.
 But the biggest reason it is quieter in Burneyville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Burneyville may be for you.